fuzzylabs/go-hubspot/README.md

 ## Mocking
 `moq` is used to generate mocks:
 * Mocks for external interfaces to use within unit tests
-* Mocks for `ehe-hubspot` API interfaces, for to make testing of applications that use the library easier
+* Mocks for `go-hubspot` API interfaces, for to make testing of applications that use the library easier

 ```
 go generate